The imagery here, except for the ones

 You can see into the water and the rocks and depth beneath in the

-Below, the mythic words of the Emerald Tablet of Hermes
+the mythic words of the Emerald Tablet of Hermes Trismegistus

-little gathering of houses and a gorgeous vernacular architecture
+gathering of houses and a gorgeous vernacular architecture church,

-corner; the whole thrust of the space is on the diagonal.
+whole thrust of the space is on the diagonal.
+The carpenters that

 Interior, Shady United Methodist Church